-When you undergo a qualifying life event such as leaving your employer or being terminated, you want to be sure to see your company’s Human Resources Department or benefits specialist in order to ensure you qualify for COBRA.
+When you undergo a qualifying life event such as leaving your employer or being terminated, you want to be sure to see your company’s HR department or health benefits specialist in order to ensure you qualify for COBRA.
 Usually, you only have from between 30 and 60 days to do so, depending on your situation.
 As soon as HR is notified of your loss of employment, they are required to let you know about your coverage options under COBRA.
 You can decide whether to enroll each qualified beneficiary or not, depending on your needs and budget.
 At this meeting, you should also be able to take care of arranging payments for continued coverage.

 While coverage can be extended to the employee for 18 months and dependents for up to 36 months depending on individual situations, there are events that can lead to coverage being discontinued.
-If the employer no longer offers group healthcare to its employees, COBRA will cease also.
+If the employer no longer offers group health plan coverage to its employees, COBRA will cease also.
 Likewise, should the company close or go out of business, you will no longer be covered under COBRA.
 If you neglect to pay your premiums or get coverage from a new job, you will lose your coverage.
 In addition, if you qualify for Medicare, COBRA will not cover you.

-Whether to enroll in COBRA is a decision that only you can make.
-However, it might be a good idea to consider it at least temporarily while you look into other options.
-This way, you won’t find yourself and your family going without health insurance, which can be even more costly than the COBRA premiums.
-The Consolidated Omnibus Budget Reconciliation Act (COBRA) is a temporary way to continue receiving the same health benefits you enjoyed while employed should a life event cause you to lose coverage.
+Now that you can define COBRA, whether to enroll in COBRA is a decision that only you can make.
+If you have questions about COBRA, HR might be able to help answer them.
+It might be a good idea to consider it at least temporarily while you look into other options.
+This way, you won’t find yourself and your family going without health coverage, which can be even more costly than the COBRA premiums.
+What does COBRA mean?
+It is a temporary way to continue receiving the same coverage in health benefits you enjoyed while employed should a life event cause you to lose coverage.